 EDF have postponed their Development Consent Order for a short while, due to be submitted this month, due to the Coronavirus pandemic.

 Local councillors say it's not good enough and should delay submitting the DCO for much longer.
 To read their response, click here.

 EDF Energy's Stage 3 of formal public consultation on the proposals for a new nuclear power station at Sizewell ran from 4th January 2019 to 29th March 2019.

 Aldringham-cum-Thorpe's Parish Coucil responded to the Stage 3 Consultation on 27th March 2019.
 You can read their response in full by clicking here.

 Stage 2 Consultation

 EDF published their Consultation Plans in their updated Statement of Community Consultation (SoCC), outlining the activity they undertook during the public consultation.
 The document is available on their website where you can also find more information relating to their proposals and further consultation.
 The Stage 2 Consultation provided more detail on issues of interest to the local community, such as transport, accommodation, environmental information and the emerging design of the power station.
-Public exhibitions were held in the area in November and December 2016.
+Public exhibitions were held in the area at the end of 2016.